Interruption

 There are two patterns for handling interruption:

-Cancel-then-sendCancel the current turn, then send a new messageStop button + new prompt
+Cancel-then-sendCancel the active turn, then send a new message.Stop button followed by a new prompt.

-Send-alongsideSend a new message while the current turn continuesFollow-up without waiting
+Send-alongsideSend a new message while the active turn continues.Follow-up without waiting.

-With cancel-then-send, the active turn is aborted before the new message is dispatched.
+With cancel-then-send, the active turn is aborted before the new message dispatches.
 The agent stops generating, cleans up, and starts a fresh turn.
-With send-alongside, both turns run concurrently - each with its own stream and cancel handle.
+With send-alongside, both turns run concurrently, each with its own stream and cancel handle.

 Detect whether a turn is active, cancel it, then send a new message.
-This is the most common interruption pattern - it mimics a user pressing a stop button and immediately re-prompting.
+This pattern mimics a stop button followed by a re-prompt.

 JavaScript